sbupara/sql/README.md

 # sql
-Business Database and Database Marketing using SQL
+Business Database Design and Database Marketing Assignments using SQL.